daneb/dotnetforum-bestpractices/DotnetBestPractices/Thinking/GeneralPrincipals.md

 ## Principles

-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”
- — Refactoring, Martin Fowler with Kent Beck, 1996

 1. High Cohesion, Loose Coupling
 2. Law of Demeter - there should be at least one layer of indirection when working with a resource
 3. Postels Law